 I. Introduction and Overview

 The Attorney General has delegated day-to-day responsibility for CRIPA activities to the Special Litigation Section of the Civil Rights Division.
-During fiscal year 1999, the Section was active in CRIPA matters and cases involving more than 190 facilities in 33 states and the District of Columbia, as well as the Commonwealths of Puerto Rico and the Northern Mariana Islands, and the Territories of Guam and the
+During fiscal year 2000, the Section was active in CRIPA matters and cases involving more than 187 facilities in 33 states and the District of Columbia, as well as the Commonwealths of Puerto Rico and the Northern Mariana Islands, and the Territories of Guam and the Virgin Islands.
+(3) The Section initiated investigations of nine facilities, continued its investigations of 57 additional facilities, and monitored the implementation of consent decrees, settlement agreements, and other court orders involving 123 facilities.
+The Attorney General filed three CRIPA suits involving seven facilities during the fiscal year.
+All of these suits were settled during the fiscal year.
+One case was litigated in a month long trial in the Middle District of Florida during the fiscal year.
+In addition, the Section resolved one institutional matter with an out of court settlement.
+During fiscal year 2000, the Section closed investigations of two facilities and joined with defendants to dismiss five cases involving thirteen facilities.

 In keeping with the statutory requirements of CRIPA and the Attorney General's initiative, the Section engaged in negotiations and conciliation efforts to resolve a number of CRIPA matters both before and after filing CRIPA cases.
 The Section maximized its impact and increased its efficiency by continuing to focus on multi-facility investigations and cases, obtaining widespread relief whenever possible.